5 min read

 5. Prioritize Employee Health Programs

-Comprehensive employee wellness programs focus not only on an employee’s mental and emotional health, but also on physical health.
+Comprehensive healthcare worker wellness programs focus not only on an employee’s mental and emotional health, but also on physical health.
 While employers have a responsibility to provide a safe and hazard-free workplace, they also have abundant opportunities to promote individual health and foster a healthy work environment.
 (12)

 By offering employee-centered health services such as free immunizations and vaccinations, and by making it convenient for employees to receive care, healthcare organizations can have a positive impact on the wellbeing of their employees.
 (12) For example, Employee Health departments might consider going directly to healthcare employees to offer influenza or COVID-19 vaccinations, instead of requiring employees to take time out of their workday or make an appointment to go get vaccinated.
 Simple tactics such as improving access to care can go a long way in ensuring success in employee health efforts across an organization.